josiahkim29/Josiahkim29.github.io/content/project/RecommenderSystem/index.md

   - Markdown
 ---

-This project aims to develop a movie Recommender system, using the Alternating Least Squares (ALS) matrix factorization algorithm, capable of delivering personalized recommendations to users despite the amount of user data available to us through implicit or explicit feedback.
+This project aims to develop a movie Recommender system, using the Alternating Least Squares (ALS) matrix factorization algorithm, capable of delivering personalized recommendations to users despite the amount of user data available to us through implicit or explicit feedback..

 <!--more-->